The Burnside problem for $\text{Diff}_{\text{Vol}}(\mathbb{S}^2)$: The sub-exponential growth case

-\begin{rem} The same results holds true if the points $x_i$ are allowed to depend on $\e$ under the condition that they remain at a bounded distance away from each other. \end{rem}
+\begin{remark} The same result holds true if the three points $x_i$ are allowed to depend on $\e$ under the additional assumption that they remain at a bounded distance away from each other. \end{remark}

-\begin{proof} This follows from the compactness of $K$-quasiconfomal maps of $\s^2$ (See \cite{Fle} Thm 1.3.13) which states that the family of $K$-quasiconformal maps of $\s^2$ fixing three points $x_1,x_2,x_3$ is compact in the $C^{0}$-topology.
-Therefore, any subsequence $\{f_{\e_n}\}$ of maps $f_{\e}$ has a convergent subsequence converging to a map $f'$ which must be $K_{\e}$-quasiconformal for every $K_{\e}$ and therefore conformal (contained in $SL_2(\C)$), besides, such map $f$ must fix $x_1,x_2$ and $x_3$ and so $f'$ must the identity.
-This implies $f_{\e} \to_{C^{0}} \text{Id}$. \end{proof}
+\begin{proof} This follows from the compactness of $K$-quasiconformal maps of $\Ss^2$ which states that the family of $K$-quasiconformal maps of $\Ss^2$ fixing three points $x_1,x_2,x_3$ is compact in the $C^{0}$-topology (see \cite[Theorem 3.1.13]{FletcherThesis} for further details).
+Therefore, any sub-sequence $\{f_{\e_n}\}$ of maps $f_{\e}$ has a convergent sub-sequence converging to a map $f'$ which must be $K_{\e}$-quasiconformal for every $K_{\e}$, and therefore, conformal.
+So, $f'\in\PSL_2(\C)$.
+Besides, such map $f'$ must fix $x_1,x_2$ and $x_3$ and so, $f'$ must the identity. \end{proof}